redwoodjs/redwood/docs/docs/auth/custom.md

 }
 ```

-As the comment says, we need to replace this placeholder client object with our auth provider's SDK.
+As the comment says, we need to replace this placeholder client object with an instance of our auth provider's client SDK.
 Since we're using Nhost, it's time to navigate to [their docs](https://docs.nhost.io/reference/javascript) for a bit of reading.
 We'll take all the work you have to do reading docs for granted here and cut to the chase—setting up Nhost's client looks like this: